fs.promises and FileHandle Cleanup

 import fs from 'node:fs';

-The examples in this chapter use ES module imports and assume either top-level await or an enclosing async function.
-Examples that use /tmp are POSIX-style temp paths; on Windows, use os.tmpdir() with path.join() or adapt the path to the target environment.
+The examples in this chapter use ES module imports.
+They assume either top-level await or an enclosing async function.
+Examples that use /tmp follow POSIX-style paths.
+On Windows, use os.tmpdir() with path.join(), or adjust the path for the target machine.

 What's Available